 Between 1989 and 1992, 211 patients were randomised to receive 45Gy in twice daily 1.5Gy fractions over 3 weeks and 206 patients were randomised to receive 45Gy in once daily fractions of 1.8Gy over 5 weeks starting with cycle 1 of chemotherapy.
 Both arms were delivered with 4, three-weekly cycles of concurrent cisplatin and etoposide chemotherapy.
 Cisplatin dose was 60mg/m2 (on D1) and etoposide (120mg/m2 D1-3 of each cycle).

-After a median follow up of almost 8 years, the median overall survival was 23 vs.19 months, and local failure was 36% vs 52%, both in favour of twice-daily concurrent chemoradiotherapy.
+The primary end point was overall survival (OS).
+After a median follow up of almost 8 years, the median OS was 23 vs.19 months, and local failure was 36% vs 52%, both in favour of twice-daily concurrent chemoradiotherapy.

 The CONVERT trial involved 547 patients comparing hyperfractionated accelerated radiotherapy with once-daily radiotherapy in patients receiving concurrent cisplatin and etoposide.r Between 2008 and 2017, 274 patients were randomised to receive radiotherapy of 45Gy in 30 twice-daily fractions (1.6Gy over 19 days) and 273 patients were randomised to receive 66Gy in 33 once-daily fractions (2Gy over 45 days).
 In both arms, the radiotherapy started on day 22 after commencing cisplatin-etoposide chemotherapy (given as four to six cycles every 3 weeks).
 The primary end point was OS.
 A 12% difference in OS at 2 years was considered to be clinically significant and to demonstrate superiority.